Dream Rockwell: Director, Producer and CCO

 Dream Rockwell is the founder and director of Lucent Dossier Experience, a "high-concept, steampunk-meets-neotribal", nouveau cirque circus troupe.

-Dream Rockwell is a co-founder of DoLab originally The Do Lab, an event production company responsible for the music festival Lightning in a Bottle which Dream Rockwell co-founded and produced from its inception in 2004 - 2016.
-She invited artists and guests to her highly curated stages and custom designed immersive areas making LIB the first transformational festival to emerge out of the music festival scene.
+Dream Rockwell is a co-founder of DoLab originally The Do Lab, an event production company responsible for the music festival Lightning in a Bottle which Dream Rockwell co-founded and produced from its inception in 2004 – 2016.
+She invited artists and guests to their highly curated stages and custom designed immersive areas making LIB the first transformational festival to emerge out of the music festival scene.

-In 2023, Rockwell became an adviser to the Saudi Arabian Crown Prince for his city of the future, NEOM.
+In 2023, Rockwell became an adviser to the Crown Prince of Saudi Arabia for his city of the future, NEOM.
 She also co-created a project in the deserts of Saudi Arabia called Karavan as the projects CCO.

 Early life and career

-After studying in New York City, Rockwell produced Lunatic Fringe, a monthly open mic poetry slam in the Big Apple.
+While studying in New York City, Rockwell founded and produced Lunatic Fringe, a monthly open mic poetry slam in the city.

-She toured internationally with Madonna, helping to create some of her most iconic looks influencing millions of fans worldwide.
+She toured internationally with Madonna, contributing to the development of stage costumes and visual elements associated with the tour.

 Prior to touring with Madonna she performed as a backup singer and dancer with Shania Twain.

-In the early 2000's, Rockwell formed and performed in two 60's inspired electro-pop bands, VOXBOX and Willpilot.
+Upon Moving to the US to study, Rockwell formed and performed in two 60's inspired electro-pop bands, VOXBOX and Willpilot.